 Explanation for Business Humans in One Sentence

-• Cost tracking is the regular recording and monitoring of costs and expenses to understand how much money you are spending and on what.
+- Cost tracking is the regular recording and monitoring of expenses to understand how much money you’re spending and where it’s going.

-Cost Tracking is the process of recording and monitoring the actual costs or expenses associated with your assets, equipment, tools, machinery, projects, orders – basically, anything your business uses.
-This allows you to see the true costs (typically labor, materials, and outsourced services) and their amounts related to each item.
-Business costs typically come from employee wages, materials used, or services bought from outside vendors.
-For business assets like machinery, tools, and buildings, costs are mostly tied to their operation and upkeep, often including expenses for routine maintenance or necessary repairs.
-When working on projects or customer orders, we track the expenses related to getting them done.
-Keeping track of these costs helps you stay within your planned budget.
+Cost Tracking means keeping a detailed record of the actual expenses tied to your assets, equipment, tools, machinery, projects, and orders — basically everything your business uses.
+This helps you see the real costs, like labor, materials, and outside services, for each item.
+Business expenses usually come from employee wages, supplies, or services purchased from vendors.
+For assets like machinery, tools, and buildings, costs mostly come from operating and maintenance expenses, including routine upkeep and repairs.
+When working on projects or customer orders, tracking expenses helps you understand what it really costs to complete them.
+Keeping an eye on these costs helps you stay on budget.

 How Does Cost Tracking Work?